-Objective evaluation of the quality and significance of scholarly achievement in each scholarly area is the cornerstone of the CIS Department's RTP process.
+Objective evaluation of the quality and significance of scholarly achievement in each scholarly area is the cornerstone of the GPS Department's RTP process.

 Professional Portfolios make up the candidate-developed portion of the retention, tenure, and promotion (RTP) file.
 Faculty members scheduled for evaluation shall prepare a portfolio as described below.
 Verification of evidence in portfolios by RTP reviewers may occur at any level of the review process.
 If RTP reviewers find a discrepancy in the Portfolio, this will be documented in the recommendation.
-Portfolios may be submitted on CD, thumb drive, or other portable media.
+Portfolios are to be submitted on a USB flash drive.

-The professional portfolio for tenure and promotion review will consist of a two-inch binder (or approximate equivalent number of pages if submitted using a CD, thumb drive, or other portable media) containing the following:
+The professional portfolio for tenure and promotion review will consist of no more than the equivalent of a two-inch binder submitted via a USB flash drive containing the following:

 - 1. Current curriculum vitae. - 2.
 A comprehensive reflective narrative: a three- to five-page narrative that synthesizes and interconnects the candidate's achievements in the three reviewed areas.
 The narrative unites all sections of the portfolio and ties achievements to NSU's mission, vision, and values.
 It should also provide an opportunity to reflect on professional growth and/or areas needing improvement. - 3.
 SELECTED evidence supporting progress in teaching, scholarship, and professional service. - 4.
-All applicable letters of review. - 5.
+Four to ten applicable letters of review.
+Letters may be from faculty, administrators, NSU students, staff, research associates, etc. - 5.
 Portfolio sections that describe and document achievements in each of the three review areas.
 Documentation shall be limited to the period under review, which includes the years since the candidate was hired in a tenure-track or tenured position at NSU.
 If the candidate was hired with any number of years credited toward tenure or promotion documentation should be included from those years as well. - 6.
 Additional supporting material, stored separately within the college, may be made available by the candidate for review.